-HLTH 362 - Environmental Health

-3 hours (Health Science Majors only) (offered fall only)
+HLTH 362 - Environmental Health 3 hours (Health Science majors only)

 The course actively involves the student in the determination of environmental health concerns.
 We will examine the impact of the environment on individual and population health, Healthy People 2010 objectives for environmental health, and the sources/etiology, effects, and control measures for selected environmental and personal safety hazards.
-Prerequisite: HLTH 190 with grade of "D" or higher.
+Prerequisite: HLTH 190.